onnela-lab/abc-uncertain-networks/dolphin_inferences/README.txt

 POSTERIOR PREDICTIVE CHECKS

 1) simple_generate.py
   - Identical to the generation of the initial training/validation samples, but run in "storing" mode.
   - This will store parameters and networks that lead to simulated epidemics that fulfill a precalculated ABC threshold.

 2) unify_pp.py
   - Unifies the posterior draws into one file.

 2) pp_check.py
   - Using the posterior predictive samples generated from the parameters and networks stored previously, simulate new epidemics.
   - These epidemics are stored to be used for our posterior predictive diagnostics.

+PLOTS

+1) i_diff_pp_check.py
+  - Analyzes the posterior predictive check.
+2) create_plots.py
+  - Creates the necessary plots seen in the paper.